What is air quality?

 Where are Colorado's air monitoring sites and how do they work?

-PM2.5 sites are, as of November 2010, located in all the major Front Range cities from Pueblo to Fort Collins and in Greeley, Cortez, Elbert, Grand Junction, Platteville, and Rifle.
-There are 19 sites monitoring PM2.5.
-Of these, eight locations collect only filter samples, two locations collect only continuous hourly data, and nine locations collect both filter sample data and continuous hourly data.
-Ozone sites are, as of November 2010, located all along the Front Range and in Cortez, Grand Junction, and Rifle.
+PM2.5 sites are, as of March 2022, located in all the major Front Range cities from Pueblo to Fort Collins and in Aspen (Pitkin County-owned), Greeley, Grand Junction, Platteville, and Rifle (Garfield County-owned).
+There are 18 sites (including two county-owned) monitoring PM2.5.
+Of these, four locations collect only filter samples, seven locations collect only continuous hourly data, and six locations collect both filter sample data and continuous hourly data.
+Additionally, three sites collect PM2.5 Chemical Speciation data.
+Three different types of filters are analyzed by X-ray Fluorescence (48 metal species on the periodic table), ions (species such as nitrates NO3, Sulfate SO4, and Ammonium NH4), and carbon (both brown carbon like dead vegetation and black such as diesel particles).
+Chemical Speciation data helps to identify the sources of PM2.5.
+Ozone sites are, as of March 2022, located all along the Front Range and in Cortez, Grand Junction, and Rifle.
 There are 21 monitoring locations for ozone.
 All of these sites are continuous monitors.